palashsarkar18/treatment-program/README.md

 This project implements a React-based calendar application.
 The application displays a 3-week treatment program.
 In addition to the React application, this project also includes a server running, that receives the treatment program as JSON file, and calls the React app to visualize the data on a calendar interface.

 ## Scope of this project
-* Frontend: A React-based app for rendering the calendar UI.
+* **Client**: A React-based app for rendering the calendar UI.
-* Backend: A TypeScript/ExpressJs based server with endpoints to receive the program as JSON, and sends it to the frontend using Server-Sent Events (SSE) approach.
+* **Server**: A TypeScript/ExpressJs based server with endpoints to receive the program as JSON, and sends it to the frontend using Server-Sent Events (SSE) approach.
-* Testing: This project implements basic unit tests on both server and UI side.
+* **Testing**: This project implements basic unit tests on both server and UI side.
-* Security: The project implements security features to ensure safe transmission of data.
+* **Security**: The project implements security features to ensure safe transmission of data.

 ## Prerequisite
 This application was built with